The Templates section of the JCA displays a list of all the software templates available on the platform.

 Other parameters can be adjusted up to your needs:

-Auto-Selection of Provisioned Tags - enables automatic update and delivery of the latest template versions (tags); herewith, you can additionally:
+- Auto-Selection of Provisioned Tags - enables automatic update and delivery of the latest template versions (tags); additionally, you can:

 - Keep previously selected tags published - prevents unpublishing of the already provided tags during the auto-selection procedure